NVIDIA/workbench-example-agentic-rag/README.md

    * Go to [Tavily](https://tavily.com/) and create an account.
    * Create an API key on the overview page.

-4. Configure the NVIDIA and Tavily API keys as [secret environment variables in Workbench](https://docs.nvidia.com/ai-workbench/user-guide/latest/environment/variables.html#basic-usage-for-environment-variables)
+4. Configure the NVIDIA and Tavily API keys as

 > **Note**: NVIDIA Employees: Configure the `INTERNAL_API` environment variable to use endpoints.